mikeytusa/MicroSite/README.md

   <li>Apache Web Server</li>
 </ul>

 MicroSite is meant to be a quick starting point for building static websites from scratch.
 You can use whatever frontend frameworks you want.
-Just add in their required dependancies as well as any Javascript frameworks you'd like to work with.
+Just add in their required dependancies as well as any JavaScript frameworks you'd like to work with.

 <h4>Required Files:</h4>